LiamSkirrow/LangTrainerPy/README.md

   - the correct/incorrect response rate should be stored for each session and given at the end of the week maybe?
 - optionally --freemode can be supplied and additional args can narrow down the specific area of study, be it verb conjugations or declining nouns for a specific subset of genders etc, things like that.
   - the responses to these drills should not affect the answer rate statistics for the schedule mode, they should be independent.

+## Extension Modes
+- include a Pimsleur-like mode, that reads out with a TTS engine, the random assortment of sentences (somehow only reading out the valid generated sentences that you'd actually find in the real world), and waiting with a short pause, for the user to repeat out loud.
+Maybe include the English version, and then make the user say the spoken version out loud before playing it via the TTS engine or something like this.
+This would force the user to come up with the conjugations and declensions on the spot, which would be invaluable practice.